shanedewitt/Scheduling/doc/README.txt

 menu in the client application.
 This menu supports the creation of clinics and clinic groups, assignment of users to clinics, designation of user access, and other management activities.
 For further details, see the User Manual.
 3. Make the BMXRPC and BSDXPRC menu options available to scheduling users.
-These options must be somewhere in the user’s path, either as a secondary option or as members of a menu to which the user has access.
+These options must be somewhere in the user's path, either as a secondary option or as members of a menu to which the user has access.
 4. Use Scheduling Management to configure
 a.
 Resources (clinics)